 Hybrid Shopping Statistics

-Many consumers shop both online and in-store or purchase online and pickup in-store.
+Many consumers shop both online and in-store or purchase online and pick up in-store.

 - 27% of consumers regularly shop online and in-store.